AndreiCal/Gluwa-API-Documentation/source/index.html.md

 # Crypto Funding Source
-A funding source represents the source of fiat currency such as bank accounts and credit cards.
-Users can make deposits to Gluwa from their funding source, or withdraw from Gluwa to their funding source.

 These endpoints are used to create cryptocurrency funding sources under a user or to retrieve cryptocurrency funding sources that belong to a user.

 ## Verify Crypto Funding Source